CMU-Perceptual-Computing-Lab/openpose/doc/installation/deprecated/installation_deprecated.md

 2. [cuDNN](https://developer.nvidia.com/cudnn): Once you have downloaded it, just unzip it and copy (merge) the contents on the CUDA folder, e.g., `/usr/local/cuda-8.0/`.
 Note: We found OpenPose working ~10% faster with cuDNN 5.1 compared to cuDNN 6.
 Otherwise, check the section [Compiling without cuDNN](#compiling-without-cudnn).
 3. OpenCV can be installed with `apt-get install libopencv-dev`.
 If you have compiled OpenCV 3 by your own, follow [Manual Compilation](#manual-compilation).
 After both Makefile.config files have been generated, edit them and uncomment the line `# OPENCV_VERSION := 3`.
 You might alternatively modify all `Makefile.config.UbuntuXX` files and then run the scripts in step 2.
 4. In addition, OpenCV 3 does not incorporate the `opencv_contrib` module by default.
 Assuming you have OpenCV 3 compiled with the contrib module and you want to use it, append `opencv_contrib` at the end of the line `LIBRARIES += opencv_core opencv_highgui opencv_imgproc` in the `Makefile` file.
 5. Atlas can be installed with `sudo apt-get install libatlas-base-dev`.
-Instead of Atlas, you can use OpenBLAS or Intel MKL by modifying the line `BLAS := atlas` in the same way as previosuly mentioned for the OpenCV version selection.
+Instead of Atlas, you can use OpenBLAS or Intel MKL by modifying the line `BLAS := atlas` in the same way as previously mentioned for the OpenCV version selection.